ahmeddtarek11/SqlSpace/README.md

 AI-powered business intelligence platform for small business owners.
 Connect your database or store, ask questions in plain language, and get insights, charts, and reports — no SQL knowledge required.

+> **⚠️ Work in Progress**: This project is **not finished**.
+It is under continuous development — many features are still being built, some functionality is incomplete, and there will be bugs.
+Expect breaking changes as the codebase evolves.

 ## What It Does

 - **Natural Language Queries** — Ask business questions in plain English, get SQL-backed answers with AI explanations